eflamm-of-passion/technical-test-aoe/scenarios/3-scenario-strategy.md

 Our scouts report incoming attacks from a rival kingdom!
 Each wave brings different units, and we must respond with the appropriate counter-units.
 As every commander knows:

 - Archers defeat Pikemen
-- Pikemen defeat Cavalry
+- Pikemen defeat Horseman
-- Cavalry defeat Archers
+- Horseman defeat Archers

 We need a flexible combat system that allows us to quickly adjust our defensive **strategy** based on the approaching threat.